 Lynmouth and Linton

-The neighboring areas of Lynmouth and Lynton are set in a beautiful area often referred to as the Little Switzerland of England.
+The neighbouring areas of Lynmouth and Lynton are set in a beautiful area often referred to as the Little Switzerland of England.
 Despite the moniker, there are no actual mountains here.
 Rather, Lynton sits perched atop a massive, steep hill, with Lynmouth at the bottom.

 The two areas are connected by a cliff funicular, built in the late 1800s.
 The sublime river gorges, craggy trails, and dense woodlands are what really give the area its Alpine allure.